 Advocates of stand your ground laws note several benefits to Florida’s new legislation, such as:

-These benefits rest on the belief in an individual’s autonomy and their right to protect themselves, their property, and others.
+These benefits rest on the belief in an individual’s autonomy and right to protect themselves, their property, and others.
 Victims may be able to defend themselves more easily without the responsibility of retreating first.

 Other objections include the following: